kuzudb/kuzudb.github.io/docs/blog/wcoj.md

 MATCH (a:User)-[f1:Follows]->(b:User)-[f2:Follows]->(c:User)-[f3:Follows]->(a)
 RETURN  *
 ```
-That long MATCH clause "draws" a triangle and for our case here is equivalent
+That long MATCH clause "draws" a triangle and for our case here, this is equivalent
 to joining three copies of the Follows table.

 Now ever since the System R days and [Patricia Selinger's 1979 seminal paper](https://courses.cs.duke.edu/compsci516/cps216/spring03/papers/selinger-etal-1979.pdf) that